Cost of Attendance

 - Tuition & Fees

 Tuition and fee expenses are determined by the Wisconsin Technical College System (WTCS) Board.
-Your amount will be based on your enrollment status as of the Date of Record for each semester.
+Your amount will be based on your enrollment status as of the Pell Recalculation Date for each semester.
 Actual enrollment and any additional costs added (e.g., online class fees, out of state tuition, etc.) may change the total.

-Book expenses reflect the typical cost of books and supplies based on your enrollment status as of the Date of Record for each semester.
+Book expenses reflect the typical cost of books and supplies based on your enrollment status as of the Pell Recalculation Date for each semester.
 These costs will vary based on your program, classes and books required.
 Madison College has a Book Charge Program that you may qualify for if you meet the eligibility requirements.

 Personal expenses are a variable cost that includes all of the miscellaneous expenses associated with attending school, such as personal care, clothing and phone.
 It is important to keep in mind that you control many of these costs and may need to make adjustments to make sure that you can afford to cover these and all other expenses.